Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/view-your-project-data.md

 2. Navigate to your Project by selecting it from the **Projects** or **Collaborations** Tab.
 3. Select **View Data** from the menu on the left of the Project page.

-::: warning
+::: warning Note
-**Note:** If you have collected more than 1000 measurements or you have a slow internet connection it might take a while to load all the data.
+If you have collected more than 1000 measurements or you have a slow internet connection it might take a while to load all the data.
 :::

 ### Troubleshooting